gamers4everlasting/neural-network/README.md

 ./problem2
 ``
 in order to run!
-learning rate and load type is changed manualy!
+learning rate and load type are changed manualy!